KaiMikkelsen/GuitarTracker/README.md

 - 1.5 hours: Still trying to get uart working, logic analyzer would be nice, going to go back and make sure I understand how UART actually works like I think

 January 20
 - 2 Hours: Success!
-UART has started working, not honestly sure what I did different, made sure UART was working over USB, will have to investigate tomorro
+UART has started working, not honestly sure what I did different, made sure UART was working over USB, will have to investigate tomorrow

+January 24th
+- 1 hour: looking more into UART commands

+January 25th
+- 1 hour: More Uart, trying to get an IP working on the esp8266

 ## Resources